kblomqvist/SublimeAVR/README.md

 **Prerequisites**

-- Make sure that you have installed [Atmel AVR Toolchain](http://www.atmel.com/tools/atmelavrtoolchainforwindows.aspx) and set it in PATH, or use the plug-in settings to prepend PATH with your installation directory.
+- Make sure that you have installed [AVR Toolchain](http://www.atmel.com/tools/atmelavrtoolchainforwindows.aspx) and set it in PATH, or use the plug-in settings to prepend PATH with your installation directory.
+Works also with [CrossPack](http://www.obdev.at/products/crosspack/index.html).
 - In Windows you probably have to install Make as well.
 [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) is a good option.

 **Installation via Package Control (recommended)**